Maciejeeeek/chatbox-realtime-odswiezansko-PogU/README.md

 $ npm run devStart
 ```

-For local hosting, I've used VSCode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or just find it in VSCode extensions.
+For local hosting, I've used VSCode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or you can just find it in VSCode extensions.

 Also, don't forget to change IP addresses in: